rikardvinge/explainpolysvm/README.rst

 ------------------

-In this toy example, a two-dimensional binary classification problem is generated such that the positive class lies within the unit circle, and the negative class within the ring with minimum radius 1 and maximum radous 1.41.
+In this toy example, a two-dimensional binary classification problem is generated such that the positive class lies within the unit circle, and the negative class within the ring with minimum radius 1 and maximum radius 1.41.
 From each class, 100 training samples are generated.
 An example dataset is visualized below.

 .. image:: ./examples/2d_rings/images/training_data_2d.png